Katidian/stock-analysis/README.md

 ![Table showing 2017 stock performance](Stocks2017.png)         ![Table showing 2018 stock performance](Stocks2018.png)

-The original VBA module code from the module had us looping through all the rows of stock price data 12 times — once for each ticker — each time finding the relevant metrics for that ticker.
-For example, below are the beginning of the For loop and the conditional statement that let us run through each row looking for — and adding up — the total daily volume numbers for each of the 12 tickers in our Tickers array.
+The original VBA module code had us looping through all the rows of stock price data 12 times — once for each ticker — each time finding the relevant metrics for that ticker.
+For example, below are the beginning of the original For loop and the conditional statement that let us run through each row looking for — and adding up — the total daily volume numbers for each of the 12 tickers in our Tickers array.

 ```
 For i = 0 To 11